olson-sean-k/plexus/README.md

 // Example module in the local crate that provides basic rendering. use render::{self, Color, Vertex};

-// Construct a buffer of index and vertex data from a sphere primitive. let buffer = UvSphere::new(16, 16)
+// Construct a linear buffer of index and vertex data from a sphere primitive. let buffer = UvSphere::new(16, 16)
     .polygons_with_position()
     .map_vertices(|position| -> Point3<f64> { position.into() })
-    .map_vertices(|position| position * 10.0)
     .map_vertices(|position| Vertex::new(position, Color::white()))
     .triangulate()
     .collect::<MeshBuffer3<u32, Vertex>>();